cosmoproject/cosmoproject.github.io/_posts/2015-11-30-COSMO_Workshop_Trondeim_2015_Report.md

 ---
 layout: post
-title: COSMO Workshop in Trondheim
+title: Pictures from COSMO Workshop in Trondheim
 ---
 As guests in FIX Makerspace we were giving a COSMO Workshop in Trondheim from 29.-30.
 November 2015.
+Here are some pictures from the workshop

 ![cosmobox]({{ site.baseurl }}/images/WorkshopTrondheim2015/WorkshopTrondheim2015.jpg)